ttc24/Dungeon-Crawler/README.md

 - Floors grow in size and feature unique enemy and boss sets.
 - Battle through 18 floors of escalating challenge.

+## Floor Events

+Some floors can trigger a random special event:

+- **Merchant** – a travelling trader who opens the shop.
+- **Puzzle** – answer a riddle correctly to gain 50 gold.
+- **Trap** – a hidden device springs and harms the player.

+Events are configured per floor through `FLOOR_CONFIGS` and one is selected at random when the floor is reached.

 ## Example

 The game can also be driven programmatically: